PSLmodels/OG-Core/docs/book/content/theory/government.md

   If total government transfers to households $TR_t$ and government spending on public goods $G_t$ are both fixed fractions of GDP, one can imagine corporate and household tax structures that cause the debt level of the government to either tend toward infinity or to negative infinity, depending on whether too little revenue or too much revenue is raised, respectively.

-  A virtue of dynamic general equilibrium models is that the model must be stationary in order to solve it.
+  A virtue of dynamic general equilibrium models is that the model must be stationary in the long-run in order to solve it.
 That is, no variables can be indefinitely growing as time moves forward.
 The labor augmenting productivity growth $g_y$ from Chapter {ref}`Chap_Firms` and the potential population growth $\tilde{g}_{n,t}$ from the calibration chapter on demographics in the country-specific repository documentation render the model nonstationary.
 But we show how to stationarize the model against those two sources of growth in Chapter {ref}`Chap_Stnrz`.
 However, even after stationarizing the effects of productivity and population growth, the model could be rendered nonstationary and, therefore, not solvable if government debt were becoming too positive or too negative too quickly.

   For the model to be stationary, the debt-to-GDP ratio must be stable in the long run.
 Because the debt-to-GDP ratio is a quotient of two macroeconomic variables, the non-stationary and stationary versions of this ratio are equivalent.
 Let $T$ be some time period in the future.
 The stationarizing assumption is the following,